 Located on the UIC Health Sciences Campus in a vibrant Illinois city, the student experience here is deeply interprofessional.

 Sharing a campus with UIC's colleges of Medicine and Pharmacy in Rockford has its advantages, from the state-of-the-art Standardized Patient Center to the full-service Crawford Library of the Health Sciences, from sharing a home base with the National Center for Rural Health Professions to enjoying the stellar reputation UIC students have among the region's healthcare industry.
 Students in all three professional programs work together on clinical research projects.
-The UIC College of Medicine operates the UI Health L.P.
-Johnson Family Health Center, where our advanced practice nursing students get exposure to an interprofessional group of clinical instuctors (MDs, APRNs and pharmacists).
+The UIC College of Medicine operates the UI Health Mile Square Health Center-LP Johnson-Rockford, where our advanced practice nursing students get exposure to an interprofessional group of clinical instuctors (MDs, APRNs and pharmacists).
 We also have strong affiliations of our own with local VA clinics and area health departments, and we partner with several regional tertiary centers that include Level I Trauma Centers.
-And our nursing faculty in Rockford maintain practices in family health, mental health and women's health.
+And our nursing faculty in Rockford maintain practices in adult gerontology, family health, and women’s health.
 All this just 90 miles west of Chicago.

 Programs offered at Rockford Heading link